Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Tour New Glarus Brewing.

 You don’t need to make any reservations to visit the brewery or to go on a self-guided tour.
-Just make sure you check hours before you go.
-The brewery is closed on nights and weekends yet somehow remains successful.
+Just make sure you check the hours before you go.

 Go for a hike at New Glarus Woods State Park.

-Our pick for some New Glarus hiking was New Glarus Woods State Park.
-(Need the address?
-It’s at W5446 County Highway Nn.)
 Bring your parking fee in cash as there likely won’t be anyone at the booth taking credit cards when you arrive.
-You don’t want to get evicted out of the forest!
-It was 11 USD for us non-residents during our visit.
+You don’t want to get evicted out of the forest or on some list of trespassers in the state parks system.

 We followed an abbreviated New Glarus Woods Loop Trail for our chosen trek with our pup.
-The full loop is 3.7 miles through hilly forest and meadows.
-Bring your bug spray, especially if you visit in the summer.
+The full loop is 3.7 miles through hilly forests and meadows.

 Visit the Swiss Historical Village.